-|Research: Does Drinking Water Help People Lose Weight?
+|Research: Does Drinking Water Help People Lose Weight?|

 Some studies have shown that people may lose extra pounds by doing the opposite of what I recommend in this article.

-Drinking Water Before Meals
+Drinking-Water Before Meals

 Recent headlines have reported that middle-aged and older adults who drank two cups of water before each meal consumed fewer calories and lost more weight than those who skipped drinking water before sitting down to eat, based on a new study published in the journal Obesity in August 2010.2

 The finding is not particularly surprising, considering the fact that water intake before meals impairs digestion.
 As I described above, drinking water before meals dilutes stomach acids and enzymes; as well, it may suppress the secretion of the acids and enzymes needed for digestion.
 These two effects make it difficult for the stomach to digest food.
-While I do not think this practice will lead to long-term healthy weight loss and do not personally recommend it, drinking water before meals is probably safer and definitely cheaper than taking any of the commercially available diet pills.
+While I do not think this practice will lead to long-term healthy weight loss and do not personally recommend it, drinking water before meals are probably safer and definitely cheaper than taking any of the commercially available diet pills.
 It should be noted, however, that the study results only applied to people over the age of 55.
 A 2007 study by the same research group showed that reduced caloric consumption via pre-meal water drinking was not observed among individuals between 21 and 35 years old.3

 Drink Cold Water